apache/flink/docs/dev/libs/cep.md

  // expecting 2, 3 or 4 occurrences
  start.times(2, 4);

+ // expecting 2, 3 or 4 occurrences and repeating as many as possible
+ start.times(2, 4).greedy();

  // expecting 0, 2, 3 or 4 occurrences
  start.times(2, 4).optional();

+ // expecting 0, 2, 3 or 4 occurrences and repeating as many as possible
+ start.times(2, 4).optional().greedy();

  // expecting 1 or more occurrences
  start.oneOrMore()

+ // expecting 1 or more occurrences and repeating as many as possible start.oneOrMore().greedy();

  // expecting 0 or more occurrences
  start.oneOrMore().optional()

+ // expecting 0 or more occurrences and repeating as many as possible start.oneOrMore().optional().greedy();

  // expecting 2 or more occurrences
  start.timesOrMore(2);

+ // expecting 2 or more occurrences and repeating as many as possible start.timesOrMore(2).greedy();

  // expecting 0, 2 or more occurrences
  start.timesOrMore(2).optional();

+ // expecting 0, 2 or more occurrences and repeating as many as possible start.timesOrMore(2).optional().greedy();
  {% endhighlight %}
  </div>
  </div>